Is Life Insurance Worth It?

 Funeral Pre-Payment Plans

-As life insurance is often used to pay for final expenses, like funeral costs, pre-paid funeral plans provide a way for people to either pay in advance or otherwise set aside money for their funeral before they pass.
-There are different ranges of plans, depending on your preferences, and the plans can be paid in installments directly to your chosen funeral home.
+As life insurance is often used to pay for final expenses, such as funeral costs, pre-paid funeral plans provide a way for people to either pay in advance or otherwise set aside money for their funeral before they pass.
+There are different ranges of plans, depending on your preferences, and you can pay the plans in installments directly to your chosen funeral home.

 Please seek the advice of a qualified professional before making financial decisions.